Fidojm/Fidojm/README.md

 - 👋 Hi, I’m John Martínez (@Fidojm)
-- 👀 I’m interested in Developing Software using AI and Python...
+- 👀 I’m interested in Developing Software using AI..
-- 🌱 I’m currently learning Python...
+- 🌱 I’m currently learning: Python and other OOP languages.
-- 💞️ I’m looking to collaborate on ...
 - 📫 Reach me on: linkedin.com/in/fidojm

 <!---